emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. aka:: *TB (2)*, *translation buffer*, *ATC*, *address translation cache*.

-        The *translation lookaside buffer* or *address translation cache* is small piece of associative :term:`memory (1)` within a processor which caches part of the translation from :term:`virtual addresses <virtual address>` to :term:`physical addresses <physical address>`.
+        The *translation lookaside buffer* or *address translation cache* is small piece of associative :term:`memory (1)` within a processor which caches part of the translation from :term:`virtual addresses <virtual address>` to :term:`physical
+        addresses <physical address>`.

-        In a :term:`virtual memory (1)` system there is a translation from :term:`virtual addresses <virtual address>` to :term:`physical addresses <physical address>`.
-This translation can often be very large and complex and the data structures that implement the translation (often a :term:`page-table <page table>`) can be too large to store efficiently on the processor.
+        In a :term:`virtual memory` system there is a translation from :term:`virtual addresses <virtual address>` to
+        :term:`physical addresses <physical address>`.
+This
+        translation can often be very large and complex and the data structures that implement the translation (often a :term:`page-table <page table>`) can be too large to store efficiently on the processor.
 Instead, a few elements of the translation are stored in the TLB; the processor can access the TLB extremely quickly.
 If a required translation for a particular virtual address is not present in the TLB then *a TLB miss* is taken and the address is resolved using the more general mechanism.

     trace

         In :term:`tracing garbage collection`, tracing is the process of following the :term:`graph` from all :term:`roots <root>` to all :term:`reachable` data.

         .. similar:: :term:`scan`.

     tracing garbage collection

         Tracing garbage collection is :term:`garbage collection` based on :term:`reachability <reachable>`.

         Tracing garbage collection relies on the fact that if an :term:`object` is not :term:`reachable`, there is no way the :term:`mutator` could ever access it, and therefore it cannot be :term:`alive`.
 In each :term:`collection cycle`, some or all of the objects are :term:`condemned <threatened set>` and the :term:`graph` is :term:`traced <trace>` to find which of the condemned objects are reachable.
 Those that were not reachable may be :term:`reclaimed <reclaim>`.

     translation buffer